Dogs are Unavoidable but You Can Coexist Peacefully!

 Now you know how to relax during what might seem intimidating dog behaviour, taking the time to understand how or why you have developed cynophobia could help further.

-Though it’s true that disorder commonly affects children, whether that’s animal phobias or other mental health conditions, people of any ages can develop cynophobia.
+Though it’s true that the disorder commonly affects children, whether that’s animal phobias or other mental health conditions, people of any ages can develop cynophobia.

 Many fear specific dog breeds due to media portrayal, but aggression is more about training and environment than breed.
 Let’s bust some common myths: